mattermost-community/focalboard/README.md

 ### Translating

 Help translate Focalboard!
-The app is already translated into several languages.
-We welcome corrections and new language translations!
-You can add new languages or improve existing translations at [Weblate](https://translate.mattermost.com/engage/focalboard/).
+The plugin is already translated into several languages.
+We welcome corrections and new language translations submitted against the [appropriate language JSON file](https://github.com/mattermost/focalboard/tree/main/webapp/i18n) in this repository.

 ### Staying informed